jordieres/IoT-Flutter-MS/docs/ios/sensoria/central_buffer_manager.md

 - Parameterize the threshold (currently hardcoded at 1000).
 - Optionally add retry logic if the data fails to send multiple times.

----

-### Summary

-This class acts as a central batching system for handling raw telemetry streams before server synchronization.
-It’s especially useful in mobile environments with constrained bandwidth or intermittent connectivity.